PriyangshuBala/TicketShow/README.md

-Name:
-Priyangshu Bala
-21f3001205
-21f3001205@ds.study.iitm.ac.in
 My Name is Priyangshu Bala.
 I am currently pursuing BS in Data Science from IIT Madras.
-Description
+I made a web app named TicketShow.
 TicketShow is an app which is used for buying movie tickets similar to bookmyshow app Technologies used
 Python